Leonardo da Vinci's Vineyard: History

 The Vineyard is firstly mentioned in a notary deed dated October 2, 1498, yet Ludovico il Moro’s donation was only confirmed later on, by an official letter, dated April 26th 1499.

 The Italian Wars broke out, and the French army invaded the Duchy of Milan, forcing Ludovico Sforza to flee and repair to Innsbruck, and Leonardo left the city as well, heading towards Mantua.
 However, before leaving, he managed to rent his Vineyard to Sir Pietro di Giovanni da Oppreno, father of his apprentice Gian Giacomo Caprotti, better known as Sir Salai.

-Once a French government took over the city, it reviewed the proceedings concerning the last donations made by Ludovico Sforza.
+Once the French government took over the city, it reviewed the proceedings concerning the last donations made by Ludovico Sforza.
 As a consequence, in 1502 they confiscated the Vineyard and assigned it to Leonardo Biglia, a Sforza official.

 In 1507, Charles II d'Amboise, King Louis XII’s lieutenant, asked Leonardo to leave Florence (where he was then living) and to come back to Milan in order to finalise a few works he had previously started, and Leonardo was able to point out his vineyard’s confiscation and get its ownership back.
 Thus, the Vineyard was returned to him by a deliberation specifying that the artist should not - «patire spesa pur de uno soldo» - be charged any expenses.

 Dear Sirs.
 Regarding the case of Sir Leonardo from Florence we ask you to return him his Vineyard without any charge of expenses from his part.

 (Italian: Dilecti nostri.
 Tocando il caso de magistro Lionardo fiorentino ve dicemo et commettemo che lo remettiate nel primo stato, come esso era, de la vigna sua inante che la gli fusse tolta per la Camera, et non gli fareti chel ne habia a patire spesa pur de uno soldo.)